ddev/ddev/docs/users/performance.md

 3. On `ddev stop` and `ddev pause` the sync session is flushed (made completely consistent) and then terminated.

 In addition, a synchronous flush is performed after any `ddev composer` command, because composer may cause massive changes to the filesystem inside the container, and those need to be synced before operation continues.

+### Interaction with other usages of Mutagen

+DDEV requires and provides a specific version of Mutagen, which you can see with `ddev version`.

+Mutagen does not guarantee interoperability between different mutagen versions, so you may have trouble if you have another version of mutagen installed.
+You can find out what version of mutagen you may have installed outside of DDEV with `mutagen version`.

+You'll want your system version of mutagen to be the same as the one provided with DDEV if you're using mutagen for anything else, see the [Mutagen installation instructions](https://mutagen.io/documentation/introduction/installation) and install the required version.